-Auburn is a type of red hair that comes in various shades ranging from reddish-brown to dark ginger.
+What color is auburn?
+Auburn is a type of red hair that comes in shades ranging from reddish-brown to dark ginger.
 Auburn hues can vary from medium to dark hair and combine light to dark brown and red hues, which makes it similar to a Titian hair shade.
 Auburn is a warm red color that flatters most skin tones and eye colors and can be the perfect option for women wanting to try new, subtle hair colors.

-Before your next hair coloring appointment, check out these auburn hair color ideas for some hair color inspiration!
+Before your next hair coloring appointment, check out these auburn hair color ideas for inspiration!